AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 \begin{figure}[]
 \centering
 \includegraphics[max width=\linewidth, height=0.35\textheight]{pow_refl_btc_eth_step1_sag}
+\caption[
+  Bitcoin headers, as they are produced, are included in Ethereum's state (via user made transactions).
+]{
-\caption[Bitcoin headers included in Ethereum's state]{Bitcoin headers, as they are produced, are included in Ethereum's state (via user made transactions).
-This is roughly how \textit{BTC Relay} works.}
+  Bitcoin headers, as they are produced, are included in Ethereum's state (via user made transactions).
+  This is roughly how \textit{BTC Relay} works.
+}
 \label{fig:pr-btc-eth-step1}
 \end{figure}